SCRDet++: Detecting Small, Cluttered and Rotated Objects via Instance-Level Feature Denoising and Rotation Loss Smoothing: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Xue Yang} is currently working toward the PhD degree in the Shanghai Jiao Tong University, Shanghai, China.
+\begin{IEEEbiography}[{ }]{Xue Yang} is currently a Ph.D. candidate with Department of Computer Science and Engineering, Shanghai Jiao Tong University, Shanghai, China.
 He received the B. E. degree from School of Information Science and Engineering, Central South University, Hunan, China, in 2016.
 He also received the M. S. degree from School of Electronic, Electrical and Communication Engineering, Chinese Academy of Sciences University, Beijing, China, in 2019.
+His research interests mainly include computer vision and machine learning, especially for object detection.
+He has published first-authored papers in IJCV, CVPR, ECCV, ICCV, ICML, NeurIPS, AAAI during his Ph.D. study from 2019 to 2022, and served as reviewers for NeurIPS, ICML, CVPR, ECCV, AAAI, ACM MM, IJCV, IEEE TIP etc. His Github projects on object detection have received over 5,000 stars, and ported to the projects MMRotate and AlphaRotate.

-His research interests mainly include computer vision, object detection, aerial imagery analytics.
-He has won the 4st/3th place of DOAI2019 competition task1/task2 (OBB/HBB) held in workshop on Detecting Objects in Aerial Images in conjunction with IEEE CVPR 2019 \footnote{\url{https://captain-whu.github.io/DOAI2019/results.html}}. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Junchi Yan} (M'10) is currently an Associate Professor with Department of Computer Science and Engineering, and AI Institute of Shanghai Jiao Tong University.
-Before that, he was a Senior Research Staff Member with IBM Research where he started his career since April 2011, and once an adjunct professor with School of Data Science, Fudan University.
+\end{IEEEbiography} \begin{IEEEbiography}[{ }]{Junchi Yan}(S'10-M'11-SM'21) is currently an Associate Professor with Department of Computer Science and Engineering, and AI Institute of Shanghai Jiao Tong University.
+Before that, he was a Senior Research Staff Member with IBM Research where he started his career since April 2011, and obtained his PhD from Electrical Engineering, Shanghai Jiao Tong University in 2015.
 His research interests include machine learning and computer vision.
-He serves Senior PC for CIKM 2019, Area Chair for ICPR 2020, CVPR 2021, Associate Editor for IEEE ACCESS, (Managing) Guest Editor for IEEE Transactions on Neural Network and Learning Systems, Pattern Recognition Letters, Pattern Recognition.
-He has published 50+ peer reviewed papers in top venues and has filed 20+ US patents.
-He has once been with IBM Watson Research Center, Japan NII, and Tencent AI Lab as visiting researcher.
-He won Distinguished Young Scientist of Scientific Chinese and CCF Outstanding Doctoral Thesis.
-He is a Member of IEEE. \end{IEEEbiography}
+He serves Senior PC for CIKM 2019, IJCAI 2021, Area Chair for ICPR 2020, CVPR 2021, ACM-Multimedia 2021/2022, AAAI 2022, ICML 2022, Associate Editor for Pattern Recognition and IEEE ACCESS. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Wenlong Liao} received the B. E. degree from Northwestern Polytechnical University, in the major of Detection, Guidance and Control Techniques in 2011, and M. S. degree from Shanghai Jiao Tong University in Control Science and Engineering in 2014.
+Since then he has been working on autonomous driving and currently a PhD candidate with Department of Computer Science and Engineering, Shanghai Jiao Tong University, with research interests in robotics. \end{IEEEbiography}